deliveroo/deliveroo.engineering/_posts/2017-09-06-play-pull-request-roulette.md

 Having a tiny or non-existent description of what you're doing in your PR doesn't help anybody.
 Yes, we link the PR with the Jira ticket, so anyone can click through and read a summary, but that's not the purpose of a PR description.
 The ticket alone doesn't provide enough context about what you're trying to achieve and your reviewers might have a different understanding, if left alone to decipher your task.

-Instead, **DO provied a reasonable description, some screenshots or a video of how things work**
+Instead, **DO provide a reasonable description, some screenshots or a video of how things work**

 For non-UI code, a good description highlighting what you're trying to do, will work wonders for your reviewers.
 People reviewing it will find it easier to spot inconsistencies and avoid misunderstandings if you provide an upfront understanding of the task at hand and break it down in a few bullet-points.